-When this happens, pharma marketers will have to let go of almost all of their traditional marketing practices.
+When this happens, pharma marketers could feel severely restrained with respect to their promoting their products.
 Rather than wait till then, it would be better if pharma proactively embraces better (read ethical) ways of marketing drugs and medical devices to doctors.

 Digitization – The Best Route to Ethical Pharma Marketing

 - Partnering rather than selling – Pharma needs to shed its image of trying to drive prescriptions by enticing physicians with freebies or other forms of compensation and reinvent itself as a partner in delivering better healthcare.
 Digitization establishes multiple touchpoints for pharma to engage with physicians as a partner.